 A. Spouse maintenance can either be paid in regular instalments or a lump sum directly to the spouse or to a third party (for example by mortgage payments), depending on the needs and preferences of the spouses.

 We hope this information is helpful.
 If you require expert spouse maintenance advice, call Michael Lynch Family Lawyers on (07) 3221 4300 to arrange a fixed-cost no-obligation appointment with a family law solicitor.
-Depending on your location, whether you’re on the northside, southside or in Brisbane City, our family law solicitors can meet with you in person in Brisbane or discuss your situation over the phone or by Zoom or SKYPE.
+Depending on your location, whether you’re on the northside, southside or in Brisbane City, our family law solicitors can meet with you in person, or discuss your situation by phone or video by SKYPE, Zoom or Microsoft Teams.